Skip to Content

 Law firms

-A law firm is a legal practice that has two or more partners.
-At least one partner must hold an Australian practising certificate.
-Australian-registered foreign lawyers can also be partners of law firms.
+A law firm is a legal practice that has two or more partners who are Australian legal practitioners that hold, or are eligible to hold, a principal practising certificate.
+Alternatively, a law firm may include at least one partner who must hold an Australian practising certificate, as well as an Australian-registered foreign lawyer.

 Setting up a law firm